ardera/flutter_packages/packages/flutter_gpiod/README.md

 - migrated to null-safety
 - `SignalEvent`'s `time` property is no-longer that accurate, but instead two new properties, `timestampNanos` and `timestamp` are now provided which are super accurate.
 (This is because of changes in the kernel)
 - Raspberry Pi's main GPIO chip is no longer called `pinctrl-bcm2835` on Pi 4's with latest kernel version.
 Instead its called `pinctrl-bcm2711`.
+- Raspberry Pi's kernel changed so that its GPIO indexes are no longer a perfect sequence.
+  Two different device files may now refer to the same GPIO chip.
+  Therefore, a map represents this relationship instead of a list going forward.

 # flutter_gpiod